 Step 2: Release these buttons after the device’s screen turn black and your Samsung Smartphone should restart normally.
 However, if this doesn’t happen it means that the problem still needs to be resolved.

-As mentioned above, getting stuck in Samsung Odin Mode frequently occurs among Samsung users.
-If you fail to leave the download mode by pressing a combination of keys, you are recommended to ask the professional DroidKit – Android Repair Tool for help.
-The developer has collected almost all Samsung system issues such as freezing in a certain mode, black screen, stuck in a boot loop, etc, and develop this multifunctional Android toolkit.
+If you fail to leave the download mode by pressing a combination of keys, or downloading do not turn off target no home button, you can use the professional DroidKit, which gives you an Android system repair tool.
+Getting stuck in Samsung Odin Mode frequently occurs among Samsung users, and the developer has collected almost all Samsung system issues such as Stuck in “Downloading…Do not turn off target” screen, freezing in a certain mode, black screen, stuck in a boot loop, etc., and develop this multifunctional Android toolkit.

 Simply, you merely need to install the latest version of DroidKit and take the following steps, after which you can exit the Odin mode and get your Samsung back to normal.

 Step 1.
-Launch DroidKit on your computer > In the middle of the screen, hit Fix System Issues to start.
+Launch DroidKit on your computer > Hit Fix System Issues to start.

 Step 2.
 Connect your Samsung device to the computer and tap on the Start button.

 Step 3.
-Automatically, the software will analyze and match the Samsung PDA code > When the matching process finishes, you will see the following interface > Tap on the Download Now button to acquire the corresponding firmware.
+Automatically, the software will analyze and match the Samsung PDA code > Then tap on the Download Now button to acquire the corresponding firmware.

 This method will fix any firmware issue that may have occurred on your Smartphone as it will delete all data that may be causing the conflict.